Mailsi: Malsian Tradition

+Demographics

+Population

+According to 2023 census, Mailsi had a population of 125,431.

 Geography and climate

 Mailsi is located in the Indus Valley near the city of Multan in central Pakistan.
 The area around the city is a flat, alluvial plain ideal for agriculture.
 The canals which cut across the tehsil provide irrigation.
 The Indus Water Treaty sold the water in the Sutlej river to India; the reduced water flow in the river had had a pronounced effect on the flora and fauna of the area.
 The Mailsi Siphon was built to control the water flow in the Sidhnai Link Canal and Sutlej river under this same Indus Water Treaty.

 Mailsi features an arid climate with hot summers and mild winters.
 The city witnesses some of the most extreme weather in the country.
 The highest recorded temperature is 54 °C (129 °F), and the lowest recorded temperature is −1 °C (30.2 °F).
 The average rainfall is 127 millimeters (5.0 in).
 Dust storms are a common occurrence within the city.